lalanikarim/ai-chatbot/README.md

 # Streamlit + Langchain + LLama.cpp w/ Mistral

-Run your own AI Chatbot locally without a GPU.
+Run your own AI Chatbot locally on a GPU or even a CPU.

 To make that possible, we use the [Mistral 7b](https://mistral.ai/news/announcing-mistral-7b/) model.
 However, you can use any quantized model that is supported by [llama.cpp](https://github.com/ggerganov/llama.cpp).

-This model will chatbot will allow you to define it's personality and respond to the questions accordingly.
+This AI chatbot will allow you to define its personality and respond to the questions accordingly.
-There is not chat memory, so you won't be able to ask follow up questions.
+There is no chat memory in this iteration, so you won't be able to ask follow-up questions.
+The chatbot will essentially behave like a Question/Answer bot.

 # TL;DR instructions